-Paragraph 357.21(d)(1) is revised to include that the RWPG's declaration to pursue simplified planning will be subject to a public hearing and associated notice as defined in this subsection.
+Paragraph 357.21(d)(1) is amended to include that the RWPG's declaration to pursue simplified planning will be subject to a public hearing and associated notice as defined in this subsection.

-Subparagraph 357.21(d)(3)(D) is revised to reflect a renumbered paragraph in this proposed revision.
+Subparagraph 357.21(d)(3)(D) is amended to reflect a renumbered paragraph in this adopted rule.